 2018 Swedish Cancer Institute Health Needs Assessment (PDF)

-The Community Health Needs Assessment (CHNA) process was guided by the understanding that much of a person and communities health is determined by the conditions in which they live, work, play, and worship.
+The Community Health Needs Assessment (CHNA) process was guided by the understanding that much of a person and a community's health is determined by the conditions in which they live, work, play, and worship.
 In gathering information on the communities served by the hospitals, we looked not only at the health conditions of the population, but also at socioeconomic factors, the physical environment, health behaviors, and the assets and opportunities that the health system could bring to bear on the needs of individuals and communities.